Taxation in Switzerland: Capital tax

 A proportional tax is levied by the cantons (at varying rates) on the Eigenkapital (ownership equity) of companies.
 Thinly capitalised companies are taxed, moreover, on the liabilities that function as equity.
 This also means that debts paid on such liabilities cannot be deducted for purposes of the profit tax, and are subject to the federal withholding tax.

-Furthemore, many Cantons levy minimum taxes on capital or a generall minimum tax, which means that small companies and non-profitable companies have to pay more taxes percentagewise than larger companies.
-Cantonal legislator try this way to cover the cost associated with auditing these small companies.
+Furthermore, many Cantons levy minimum taxes on capital or a general minimum tax, which means that small companies and non-profitable companies have to pay more taxes percentagewise than larger companies.
+Cantonal legislators try this way to cover the costs associated with auditing these small companies.

+Global minimum corporate tax rate

+Started in 2023, about 200 companies with headquarters in the country and a several thousand subsidiaries of foreign companies would pay the global minimum corporate tax rate.
+The new rule applies to companies with at least €750 million in annual turnover, which is said to represent only about 1% of the companies based in Switzerland.
+These rules do not do away with some special regimes in Switzerland that benefit holding companies including tax relief on dividends and capital gains.

 Other federal taxes

 Value added tax

 The value added tax (VAT; Mehrwertsteuer / Taxe sur la valeur ajoutée / Imposta sul valore aggiunto) is one of the Confederation's principal sources of funding.
-It is levied at a rate of 7.7 percent on most commercial exchanges of goods and services.
-Certain exchanges are subject to a reduced VAT of 2.5 percent:
+It is levied at a rate of 8.1 percent on most commercial exchanges of goods and services.
+Certain exchanges are subject to a reduced VAT of 2.6 percent: